cmucloudcourse/Project2/README.md

 # Project2
 This project uses AWS JAVA APIs to launch a load generator and web service instances.
 Webservices are scaled automatically to cater the growing requests.

-Below is the result from load generator run :
+Below is the result from successful load generator run :

 ; 2018-06-21T23:57:41+00:00